Leonora Cohen

-Leonora Cohen OBE (née Throp; 15 June 1873 – 4 September 1978) was a British suffragette and trade unionist, and one of the first female magistrates.
+Leonora Cohen OBE (née Throp; 15 June 1873 – 4 September 1978) was an English suffragette and trade unionist, and one of the first female magistrates.
 She was known as the "Tower Suffragette" after smashing a display case in the Tower of London and acted as a bodyguard for Emmeline Pankhurst.
 She lived to the age of 105 and contributed to the second wave of feminism in the 1970s.

 Early life

 Cohen was born Leonora Throp in Hunslet, Leeds on 15 June 1873 to Canova and Jane (née Lamie) Throp.
 Her father, Canova Throp, was a sculptor but died in 1879 when Leonora was 5 years old, after developing tuberculosis of the spine, which left her widowed mother to raise Cohen and her two younger brothers.
 Her mother worked as a seamstress to provide for the family.
 Cohen became a vegetarian in 1891 which she remained for the rest of her life.

 She apprenticed as a milliner and while she was working as a millinery buyer, she met Henry Cohen, a jeweller's assistant in central Leeds and the son of Jewish immigrants, most recently from Warsaw.
 Henry was a childhood friend but both families opposed the marriage.

 The couple's first child, Rosetta, died in her first year.
 In 1902, Cohen gave birth to her son Reginald who survived into adulthood.
 For the next nine years, the small family enjoyed a peaceful life as Henry's business as a jeweller flourished.